hackoregon/disaster-resilience-backend/README.md

 4. Run the create-project script: `./bin/create-api-project.sh` (This will delete all files related to the sample app and replace with a new django restframework app with your project name.
 It will also replace the default settings.py file with the sample.py, which has been pre configured a bit for our stack.)

+5. This would be a good point to instantiate a new Git history for the project going forward.
+You can remove the existing git through removing the hidden folder.
+Make sure you are in the repo directory and run `rm -rf .git`.
+You can then run `git init` to start a new history and then add your remote branch.

-5. Create your api code
+6. Create your api code.
+Checkout the [Django Rest Framework Guide](http://www.django-rest-framework.org/) on how to proceed.

-6. Once this completes you will now want to start up the project.
+7. Once this completes you will now want to start up the project.
 We will use the start.sh script for this, again using the `-l` flag to run locally:  `./bin/start.sh -l` The first time you run this you will see the database restores.
 You will also see the api container start up.